NwayNwayThanHlaing/PetAssistantApp/diary.md

     - Implementation of notification is challenging since firebase stopped providing functions for free.
 Next Step:
     - To test notification with NativeNotify
-    - To implement landscape mode as the mobile gets rotated
+    - To refactor all the layout and UI design
     - To start working on report and presentation

 ## Week 9 (18 November 2024)